Frequently Asked Questions

 What is your long term prognosis?
 Will this get better or worse?
 Is it life threatening?

 It is hard to say what my health will be like long term.
 There is still much that is unknown about dysautonomia.
 Apart from a miracle I will have dysautonomia for the rest of my life.
-If it turns out that the root cause of my dysautonomia is indeed a mitochondrial disease, then my condition will likely progress until it is fatal.
-That could be 5 years away; it could be 45 years.
+If it turns out that the root cause of my dysautonomia is indeed a mitochondrial disease, then my condition may progress until it is fatal.
+That could be 5 years away; it could be 35 years.
 We really don't know, but my life is still in the Lord's hands, right where it always was.

 Why do you not like the heat?